-The responsibility for developing and delivering the end-point assessment rests with the End-point

-Assessment Organisations (EPAO) that are approved to offer their services to employers for the L&D Consultant / Business Partner standard.
-Only EPAOs that appear on the Education and Skills Funding Agency (ESFA) Register of Apprentice Assessment Organisations (RoAAO) can be used.
+The responsibility for developing and delivering the end-point assessment rests with the End-point Assessment Organisations (EPAO) that are approved to offer their services to employers for the L&D Consultant/Business Partner standard.
+Employers must work with the training provider to select an approved EPAO from the apprenticeship providers and assessment register (APAR).

-EPAOs must appoint Independent Assessors (IAs) with at least 5 years-experience of working at least at the same level as the apprenticeship within the L&D profession.
-They should have breadth of experience that covers the whole training cycle and must maintain the currency of their skills, knowledge and behaviours via evidenced Continuous Professional Development (CPD).
+EPAOs must appoint Independent Assessors (IAs) with at least 5 years' experience of working at least at the same level as the apprenticeship within the L&D profession.
+They should have a breadth of experience that covers the whole training cycle and must maintain the currency of their skills, knowledge and behaviours via evidenced Continuous Professional Development (CPD).